mhdslh/notes---Cplusplus/README.md

     T& operator=(T&&) , T& operator=(const T&&) , ... // [move assignment](https://en.cppreference.com/w/cpp/language/move_assignment)\
     ~T()                                              // destructor\
 };

+12- unique_ptr, shared_ptr, weak_ptr

+13- **RAII (Resource Acquisition Is Initialization)** and **Rule of Zero**: RAII involves wrapping resources into classes, where the resource is acquired in the constructor and released in the destructor.
+This ensures that resources are properly released when the object goes out of scope, reducing memory leaks and other resource management errors.

+When we invoke one of the five special member functions (constructor, destructor, copy constructor, copy assignment operator, and move assignment operator) on a class, the corresponding special member function for each of its composed (non-static member) objects is also called.
+When a class is only composed of RAII objects and no other resources and its special member function is called, the corresponding member function of those RAII member objects are automatically invoked.
+This ensures proper resource management.
+As a result, there is no need for custom special member functions and the default implementations provided by the compiler are sufficient.
+The "Rule of Zero" suggests that classes should avoid custom destructors, copy/move constructors, and copy/move assignment operators.
+Instead, they should use existing classes that follow the RAII principle to manage resources.

 15- Lambda expressions and function objects